tirogen/traefik/docs/content/observability/metrics/opentelemetry.md

 --metrics.openTelemetry=true
 ```

+!!! info ""

-!!! info "The OpenTelemetry trace reporter will export traces to the collector by using [HTTP](#http-configuration) by default"
+    The OpenTelemetry trace reporter will export traces to the collector by using HTTP by default,
+    see the [GRPC Section](#grpc-configuration) to use GRPC.

 #### `addEntryPointsLabels`